nomic-ai/gpt4all/README.md

 ```bash
 accelerate launch --dynamo_backend=inductor --num_processes=8 --num_machines=1 --machine_rank=0 --deepspeed_multinode_launcher standard --mixed_precision=bf16  --use_deepspeed --deepspeed_config_file=configs/deepspeed/ds_config_gptj.json train.py --config configs/train/finetune_gptj.yaml
 ```

+## Contributing
+GPT4All welcomes contribution, involvment, and discussion from the open source community!
+Please see CONTRIBUTING.md and follow the issue, bug report, and PR markdown templates.

+Check project discord, with project owners, or through existing issues/PRs to avoid duplicate work.
+Please make sure to tag all of the above with relevant project identifiers or your contribution could potentially get lost.
+Example tags: `backend`, `bindings`, `python-bindings`, `documentation`, etc.

 ## Citation

 If you utilize this repository, models or data in a downstream project, please consider citing it with: